Dasharo/coreboot/Documentation/drivers/smmstorev2.md

 of issuing SMIs could extract arbitrary data or modify the currently running kernel.

+## Capsule update API

+To allow updating full flash content (except if locked at hardware level), few new calls were added.
+They reuse communication buffer, SMI command, return values and calling arguments of SMMSTORE commands listed above, with the exception of subcommand passed via `%ah`.
+If the subcommand is to operate on full flash size, it has the highest bit set, e.g. it is `0x85` for `SMMSTORE_CMD_RAW_READ` and `0x86` for `SMMSTORE_CMD_RAW_WRITE`.
+Every `block_id` describes block relative to beginning of a flash, maximum value depends on its size.

+In addition, there is one new subcommand that must be called before any other subcommands with highest bit set can be used.

+#### - SMMSTORE_CMD_USE_FULL_FLASH = 0x80

+This command can only be executed once and is done by the firmware.
+Calling this function at runtime has no effect.
+It takes one additional parameter that, contrary to other commands, isn't a pointer.
+Instead, `%ebx` indicates requested state of full flash access.
+If it equals 0, commands for accessing full flash are permanently disabled, otherwise they are permanently enabled until next boot.
+It is expected that the payload won't allow regular OS to boot if the handler is enabled without rebooting first.

 ## External links

 * [A Tour Beyond BIOS Implementing UEFI Authenticated Variables in SMM with EDKI](https://software.intel.com/sites/default/files/managed/cf/ea/a_tour_beyond_bios_implementing_uefi_authenticated_variables_in_smm_with_edkii.pdf)